Moments Economy Architecture Specification

 - For institutions: A settlement and audit method where distributions and eligibility decisions are replayable records, reducing reliance on custodians and retrospective narrative dispute.

-- For AI safety: A coordination substrate that preserves human authority, traceability, and accountability in systems where artificial agents contribute to decisions and record-keeping.
+- For AI safety: A coordination medium that preserves human authority, traceability, and accountability in systems where artificial agents contribute to decisions and record-keeping.

 Document structure